esrinederland/CoolScripts/README.md

 # CoolScripts
-This repository holds cool scripts that we use and want you to use as wel
+This repository holds cool scripts that we use and want you to use as well.